SMITH College has the strongest U.S. Student Fulbright Program in the country.

 Additionally, statistics are reported differently by institutions, including the Institute of International Education (I.I.E.) who are the U.S. Student Fulbright administrators, because the Fulbright has a competition year preceding a subsequent fellowships year, and some institutions quote the competition year while others reference the fellowships year.

-Then some institutions include the French Government Teaching Assistantship (FGTA) in their Fulbright count because I.I.E. also run a competition for 50 FGTA awards in tandem with the Fulbright competition.
+Some institutions included the French Government Teaching Assistantship (FGTA) in their Fulbright counts because I.I.E. used to also run a competition for 50 FGTA awards in tandem with the Fulbright competition.
 Smith College does not include FGTA awards among its Fulbright numbers because the FGTA is not a Fulbright.

 Some Fulbright grants begin up to a year after being offered (about 17 months after the application deadline) with the result that not all grants are ultimately taken up and, in some cases, not all fellowships are completed.
 Also, sometimes a grant is offered after the CHE figures are published and set in stone so to speak (because I.I.E. simply reproduces the CHE figures on their own website) as if they are the final statement of fact when in truth they can give a false reading of numbers.